mindspore-lab/mindcv/quick_start.md

 [create_dataset](https://mindcv.readthedocs.io/en/latest/api/mindcv.data.html#mindcv.data.create_dataset) parameters:

-- name: dataset name like MNIST, CIFAR10, ImageNeT, ‘’. ‘’ means a customized dataset.
-Default: ‘’.
+- name: dataset name like mnist, cifar10, imagenet, ' ' means a customized dataset.
+Default: ' '.

 - dataset_dir: dataset root dir.
-Default: ‘./’.
+Default: './'.

-- split: data split, ‘’ or split name string (train/val/test), if it is ‘’, no split is used.
+- split: data split, ' ' or split name string (train/val/test), if it is ' ', no split is used.
 Otherwise, it is a subfolder of root dir, e.g., train, val, test.
 Default: ‘train’.

 - shuffle: whether to shuffle the dataset.
 Default: True.